cardano-foundation/developer-portal/docs/get-started/cardano-wallet-js.md

 let transaction = await senderWallet.sendPayment(passphrase, receiverAddress, amounts);
 ```
 :::note
 You can pass a list of address and amount.
-We expect both list have the same length where elemetns on each list is index related to the other.
+We expect both list have the same length where elements on each list is index related to the other.
 You can think of it as sending `amounts[i]` to `addresses[i]`.
 :::